Advice

 Types of EVs that are eligible for EV tax credits.

-The U.S. Internal Revenue Service released its newest list.
-So far, we know the following updates to the tax credits starting Jan.
-1, 2025.
-As the IRS updates the list of qualifying vehicles, we will update ours.
+The U.S. Internal Revenue Service released its latest list of qualifying vehicles to account for new 2026 models.
+As the IRS updates the list of qualifying vehicles, we will update our list until the tax credits expire.

 2026 Cadillac Vistiq